Contracting for Services

 After contract packet is returned by contractor, Purchasing will complete processing, and a fully executed copy of the contract will be returned (along with a Contract Monitoring Form if applicable) to the department responsible for procuring the service.

-All Foundation contracts require approval by the Vice President for Planning and Finance/Treasurer of the TTU Foundation, the Vice President for University Advancement/Executive Director of the TTU Foundation and the President, as appropriate.
+All Foundation contracts require approval by the Vice President for Planning and Finance/Treasurer of the TTU Foundation, and the Vice President for University Advancement/Executive Director of the TTU Foundation.

 Foundation contracts that obligate the University in any way must be processed according to policies and procedures established for University contracting.